-[1] The UEFI Platform Initialization Specification reserves handle number FFFEh for its EFI\SMBIOS\PROTOCOL.Add() function to mean "assign an unused handle number automatically."
+The UEFI Platform Initialization Specification reserves handle number FFFEh for its EFI\SMBIOS\PROTOCOL.Add() function to mean "assign an unused handle number automatically."
 This number is not used for any other purpose by the SMBIOS specification.

-6.1.3 Text Strings
+6.1.3 Text strings

-Text strings associated with a given SMBIOS structure are returned in the dmiStrucBuffer, appended directly after the formatted portion of the structure.
-This method of returning string information eliminates the need for application software to deal with pointers embedded in the SMBIOS structure.
-Each string is terminated with a null (00h) BYTE and the set of strings is terminated with an additional null (00h) BYTE.
-When the formatted portion of an SMBIOS structure references a string, it does so by specifying a nonzero string number within the structure's string-set.
-For example, if a string field contains 02h, it references the second string following the formatted portion of the SMBIOS structure.
-If a string field references no string, a null (0) is placed in that string field.
-If the formatted portion of the structure contains string-reference fields and all the string fields are set to 0 (no string references), the formatted section of the structure is followed by two null (00h) BYTES.
+789 Text strings associated with a given SMBIOS structure are appended directly after the formatted portion of the structure.
+This method of returning string information eliminates the need for application software to 790 deal with pointers embedded in the SMBIOS structure.
+Each string is terminated with a null (00h) BYTE 791 and the set of strings is terminated with an additional null (00h) BYTE.
+When the formatted portion of an 792 793 SMBIOS structure references a string, it does so by specifying a non-zero string number within the 794 structure's string-set.
+For example, if a string field contains 02h, it references the second string following 795 the formatted portion of the SMBIOS structure.
+If a string field references no string, a null (0) is placed in 796 that string field.
+If the formatted portion of the structure contains string-reference fields and all the string 797 fields are set to 0 (no string references), the formatted section of the structure is followed by two null (00h) BYTES.
 See 6.1.1 for a string-containing example.
+798

-NOTE: There is no limit on the length of each individual text string.
+NOTE There is no limit on the length of each individual text string.
 However, the length of the entire structure table (including all strings) must be reported in the Structure Table Length field of the SMBIOS Structure Table Entry Point (see 5.2.1), which is a WORD field limited to 65,535 bytes.

-6.2 Required Structures and Data
+6.2 Required structures and data

-- 791 Beginning with SMBIOS version 2.3, compliant SMBIOS implementations include the base set of required - structures and data within those structures shown in Table 3.
-For a detailed list of conformance - 793 guidelines, refer to Annex A. - NOTE 1: DIG64-compliant systems are only required to provide a type 1 structure (which includes the UUID); see section 4.6.2 of DIG64 for details. - NOTE 2: As of version 2.5 of this specification, structure type 20 is optional.
+- Beginning with SMBIOS version 2.3, compliant SMBIOS implementations include the base set of required structures and data within those structures shown in Table 3.
+For a detailed list of conformance quidelines, refer to ANNEX A. - NOTE 1 DIG64-compliant systems are only required to provide a type 1 structure (which includes the UUID); see section 4.6.2 of DIG64 for details. - 808 NOTE 2 As of version 2.5 of this specification, structure type 20 is optional.

-797 Table 3 - Required Structures and Data
+Table 3 - Required structures and data